AsaLap/PlantGEMs/README.md

 ### -- R files --

-R/graph.R : Make different graphs for the purpose of a study on the Balst scores to use.
+R/graph.R : Make different graphs for the purpose of a study on the Blast's scores to use.

 R/regression.R : Regression graph for the same purpose as above.